OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 ### Setting up using Command Line – OSX

+**Step 1: Download Drivers**

-**Step 1**: Download and install the [Silicon Labs CP2102 driver for OS X](https://www.silabs.com/Support%20Documents/Software/Mac_OSX_VCP_Driver.zip).
+Download and install the [Silicon Labs CP2102 driver for OS X](https://www.silabs.com/Support%20Documents/Software/Mac_OSX_VCP_Driver.zip).

+**Step 2: Check if Serial Device Exists**

-**Step 2**: Run `ls /dev/tty.*` to see if the USB-to-Serial device can be detected.
+Run `ls /dev/tty.*` to see if the USB-to-Serial device can be detected.
 If the driver is successfully installed, you should be able to see a device with a name similar to `/dev/tty.SLAB_USBtoUART`.

 ![Check if serial device exists](../img/connecting-serial-osx-check.jpg "Check if serial device exists")

+**Step 3: Log in**

-**Step 3**: Run `screen /dev/tty.SLAB_USBtoUART 115200` to connect to the Omega’s serial terminal using the `screen` utility.
+Run `screen /dev/tty.SLAB_USBtoUART 115200` to connect to the Omega’s serial terminal using the `screen` utility.

 ![Log in through serial terminal](../img/connecting-serial-osx-login.jpg "Log in through serial terminal")

 > We recommend taking a peek at [this tutorial](https://www.linode.com/docs/networking/ssh/using-gnu-screen-to-manage-persistent-terminal-sessions) to get an idea of how the `screen` utility works

+**Step 4**

-**Step 4**: Enjoy!
+ Enjoy!
 You're now connected to your Omega!

 ### Setting up using Command Line – Windows

+**Step 1: Download Drivers**

-**Step 1**: Download and install the [Silicon Labs CP2102 driver for Windows](https://www.silabs.com/Support%20Documents/Software/CP210x_VCP_Windows.zip).
+Download and install the [Silicon Labs CP2102 driver for Windows](https://www.silabs.com/Support%20Documents/Software/CP210x_VCP_Windows.zip).

+**Step 2: Find Serial Device**

-**Step 2**: Run Device Manager (Start > Enter "Device Manager" and press `ENTER`), look for Silicon Labs CP210x USB to UART Bridge under Ports (COM & LPT), and take note of the COM number in bracket.
+Run Device Manager (Start > Enter "Device Manager" and press `ENTER`), look for Silicon Labs CP210x USB to UART Bridge under Ports (COM & LPT), and take note of the COM number in bracket.

 ![Computer Management](../img/connecting-serial-windows-device-manager.jpg "Computer Management")

-**Step 3**: Download and install [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+**Step 3: Download a Terminal Program**

+We'll be using PuTTy, but if you have a preferred terminal program you can use that one.
+You can find download [Putty from this link](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

+**Step 4: Configure PuTTy**

-**Step 4**: Open up PuTTY, select Serial for Connection type, enter the COM number noted down in Step 2 as Serial line, and enter `115200` for the speed.
+Open up PuTTy, select Serial for Connection type, enter the COM number noted down in Step 2 as Serial line, and enter `115200` for the speed.

 ![Configure PuTTY](../img/connecting-serial-windows-putty-settings.jpg "Configure PuTTY")

+**Step 5: Connect**

-**Step 5**: Click on the Open button to connect to the Omega via the serial terminal.
+Click on the Open button to connect to the Omega via the serial terminal.

 ![Log in through serial terminal](../img/connecting-serial-windows-login.jpg "Log in through serial terminal")